dumidusw/python-type-hints.nvim/README.md

 Most AI-powered auto-completion tools suggest generic or incorrect types.
 But your linter (e.g. Ruff, mypy, pyright) expects realistic, meaningful types

+**This is especially useful when working with Python frameworks like:**

+- FastAPI / Django / Flask (web)
+- Pandas / Polars / Pydantic (data)
+- SQLAlchemy / Tortoise ORM (database)
+- Typer / Click (CLI)
+- Prefect / Celery (async workflows)

+Because in these frameworks, type expectations are strong, specific, and often non-obvious — and AI or basic completions often get them wrong.

 ## What This Plugin Does?

 Example: